 In 2018, the company was acquired by Michael Kors Holdings — now rebranded Capri Holdings — for a value of $2.1 billion.
 Donatella and her family now own €150 million ($176 million) in group stock.

-The youngest of Versace siblings, Donatella had a particularly strong bond with her brother Gianni, the founder of the storied label, and was the natural successor to him after his death in 1997.
-Ms Versace debuted her first collection for Atelier spring/summer ’98 on a see-through catwalk held over the swimming pool at the Ritz Hotel in Paris which resulted in instant acclaim from industry insiders.
+The youngest of Versace siblings, Donatella had a particularly strong bond with her brother Gianni the founder of the storied label — she became head designer at Versus in 1994 — and was the natural successor to him after his death in 1997.
+Ms Versace debuted her first collection for Atelier Spring/Summer 1998 on a see-through catwalk held over the swimming pool at the Ritz Hotel in Paris which resulted in instant acclaim from industry insiders.

 The larger-than-life mogul is credited with having retained a coveted status for the Atelier Versace and ready-to-wear lines.
 As a tribute Gianni Versace on the 20th anniversary of his death she enlisted '90s supermodels including Naomi Campbell , Cindy Crawford and Claudia Schiffer to walk the runway in the lamé dresses that the brand made famous, receiving a standing ovation.

 The celebrated designer has also overseen the repositioning of the Versus line, appointing Christopher Kane in 2009 to revive the brand, followed in 2012 by Jonathan ( JW) Anderson , who designed a capsule collection for the label.
 In 2013, Versace announced that Anthony Vacarello would be the latest designer to produce a capsule collection for the label.
 The success of this saw Vacarello hired as Versus Versace's permanent creative director and the line more than double its year-on-year revenues in 2014 — he departed in 2016.